 The United States has more estimated recoverable coal reserves than any other nation except China and is a net exporter of coal.
-In 2015, coal provided 33% of the electricity consumed across the country, and 91% of coal produced in the United States was used to generate electricity.
+In 2017, coal provided 30% of the electricity consumed across the country, and 93% of coal consumed in the United States was used to generate electricity.

 Weather hazards impact the entire country, with enormous effects on the economy and public safety.
 Since 1980, weather/climate disasters have cost the U.S. economy more than $1 trillion.
 Several billion-dollar weather/climate disasters affect the United States in an average year.

 The Energy Information Administration Energy Mapping System provides an interactive map of U.S. power plants, pipelines and transmission lines, and energy resources.
 Using the map tool, users can view a selection of different map layers displaying the location and information about: